cmiles/PointlessWaymarksProject/DevNotes.md

 ## Notes

+4/9/2023

+Been a while since writing here!
+There are a number of smaller fixes and improvements but over the part few months the main themes:
+ - A Video content type is in place - while it is an easy argument that it is just a user convenience vs doing this as File Content living with it a few months has made it seem well worth it with video just too common to ignore.
+ - Nullable work - I've made several attempts at this and this time I was able to push it much farther.
+Basically nullable seems very worth turning on and eliminating warning for - another way for the compiler to flag errors, very valuable.
+But without async constructors to take full advantage of it has been challenging to find a great way to get the async factory CreateInstance methods and constructors setup in a sensible way...
+The CMS editors are still not converted so this is somewhat ongoing.
+I think that required properties might help here but that isn't an option with the Source Generators that I am currently using.
+At this point I think that the asyncification of the framework should now circle around to async constructors - but waiting for that to happen seems like a mistake...
+ - Site Viewer Work - when the site viewer was split into a stand alone program its functionality was limited - now a settings/directory chooser has been added and tabbed browsing is in place.
+There is still a little work to do to figure out how to make this great for placing alongside an offline site but this has been a huge lift in functionality.
+ - Clean Single File Publish for all projects!
+This took changing out how some settings and icons were dealt with (and is maybe best considered a 'trick' since my understanding is that a single file deploy is basically a zip file) but this is really nice!
+Now the programs are clean single files and the innosetup installers still work as before.
+Best of both worlds I think!

+Recently I started two new purely offline/private sites and am enjoying the experience.
+If you are careful with the settings a bonus with the offline sites is that you can still publish them to S3 (in a no public access bucket) as a great backup!

+On my mind at the moment is adding an S3 one way only backup to help with the backup of source material for sites - the best example I have is my Lightroom catalog and raw files.
+There are quite a few backup solutions but so far I'm a little disappointed with the programs/results and while rsync is an obvious choice at this point I would rather have a program with fewer options and less functionality as a way of protecting the material from configuration errors...
 1/22/2023

 Photography is something that I take seriously at times and it has taken several years of working on this CMS for video to be on my mind enough to warrant a Content type - but it is clear to me now that it does warrant its own content type (vs the previous support as a 'file').
 Work is ongoing on this...